 The course will start with the fundamental conditions defining an economic equilibrium.
 Exploiting the complementarity features of economic equilibria we will formulate economic equilibrium problems as mixed complementarity problems to accommodate situations where prices or quantities can drop to zero (e.g., trade reversal due to tariff changes).
-We initially demonstrate the attractiveness of the mixed complementarity approach vis-à-vis the standard formulation of economic equilibrium problems as a (nonlinear) system of equations along simple partial equilibrium models of global trade followed by general equilibrium extension to demonstrate the implementation of price rigidities (e.g., in the context of involuntary unemployment) and quantity constraints (e.g., in the context of equal-yield tax reforms).
-To gain policy-relevant insights applied equilibrium analysis involves the use of empirical data.
-We show how we can calibrate (parameterize) models to benchmark data (input-output table, social accounting matrixes, etc.) including the structural estimation of key elasticities such as Armington trade elasticities.
+We initially demonstrate the attractiveness of the mixed complementarity approach vis-à-vis the standard formulation of economic equilibrium problems as a (nonlinear) system of equations along simple partial equilibrium models of global trade followed by general equilibrium extension to demonstrate the implementation of basic international trade issues (e.g., tariffs and quotas).
+To gain policy-relevant insights applied (computable) equilibrium analysis involves the use of empirical data.
+We show how we can calibrate (parameterize) models to benchmark data (input-output table, social accounting matrixes, etc.) including the structural estimation of key elasticities such as trade elasticities.

-The thematic focus of the workshop is on trade and climate policy analysis.
-To provide the basis for subsequent large-scale applications we discuss and implement three alternative theoretical approaches to study international trade (Armington, Heckscher-Ohlin, Melitz) as well as standard extensions to represent greenhouse gas emissions, emission abatement possibilities and alternative climate policy regimes (emission taxes, standards, tradable permits).
+The thematic focus of the workshop is on economic integration under current threats to cooperative international trade and environmental policy.
+To provide the basis for subsequent large-scale applications we discuss and implement alternative theoretical approaches to study international trade (Armington, Heckscher-Ohlin, Krugman, and Melitz) as well as standard extensions to represent greenhouse gas emissions and abatement possibilities.
 Pedagogic analysis based on small-dimensional models with stylized data will be complemented with large-scale applications based on the GTAP data set.
 We will explain the structure of the GTAP data set and show how the data can be easily made amenable for applied policy analysis using multi-sector, multi-region CGE models implemented in GAMS.

 To facilitate the formulation and calibration of large-scale CGE models we introduce MPSGE (Mathematical Programming System for General Equilibrium analysis) - a powerful meta-language for CGE modeling operated under GAMS.
 We discuss in detail the implementation of a generic multi-sector, multi-region CGE model based on GTAP data.
-The standard trade model adopts the Armington assumption of product heterogeneity which we subsequently modify to alternative representations of trade in homogenous goods and monopolistic competition among heterogeneous firms.
+The standard trade model adopts the Armington assumption of regionally differentiated products, which we subsequently modify to alternative representations of trade in homogenous goods and monopolistic competition among heterogeneous firms.
 To investigate the economic implications of greenhouse gas control strategies the trade models will be parameterized with satellite CO2 emission data.
+Applied policy analysis based on large-scale CGE trade models will compromise the impact assessment of BREXIT and potential tariff wars between the US, Mexico, and China.